LiveUI/iJenkins/README.md

 ## Slack

-Get help using and installing this product on our Slack: http://bit.ly/2B0dEyt, channel <b>#help-boost</b>
+To chat to us (or others) about this product, get on our Slack: http://bit.ly/2B0dEyt, channel <b>#general-ijenkins</b>

 ## Info